Walmart Inc.

 Percentage of net sales

-Net sales for the Walmart U.S. segment increased $20.6 billion or 4.4% and $20.6 billion or 4.7% for fiscal 2026 and 2025, respectively, when compared to the previous fiscal year.
-The increases in net sales were primarily due to increases in comparable sales of 4.3% and 4.8% for fiscal 2026 and 2025, respectively.
-Comparable sales in fiscal 2026 were driven by growth in average ticket and transactions, and also reflected growth in unit volumes and strength in all merchandise categories.
-Comparable sales in fiscal 2025 were driven by growth in transactions and unit volumes, with strong sales in grocery and health and wellness.
-Walmart U.S. eCommerce sales positively contributed approximately 4.3% and 2.9% to comparable sales for fiscal 2026 and 2025, respectively.
-This growth reflects continued strength in customer and Walmart+ member engagement with omnichannel offerings, and was primarily driven by store-fulfilled pickup and delivery.
+Net sales for the Walmart U.S. segment increased $5.0 billion or 4.5% for the three months ended April 30, 2026, when compared to the same period in the previous fiscal year.
+The increase was due to comparable sales of 4.3% for the three months ended April 30, 2026, driven by growth in transactions and average ticket, reflecting strength in grocery and general merchandise.
+The Walmart U.S. segment's eCommerce net sales positively contributed approximately 5.2% to comparable sales for the three months ended April 30, 2026.
+This growth reflects continued strength in customer and Walmart+ member engagement with omnichannel offerings, which was primarily driven by store-fulfilled delivery.

-As a result of the factors discussed above, segment operating income increased $1.3 billion and $1.7 billion for fiscal 2026 and 2025, respectively, when compared to the previous fiscal year.
+As a result of the factors discussed above, operating income increased $0.2 billion for the three months ended April 30, 2026, when compared to the same period in the previous fiscal year.

 Walmart International Segment